sajivhar4118/Rat-NOR/README.md

 ## Step 2: Roboflow for Object Detection
 * The purpose of this step is to track the movement of and location of objects in the video (if there are any in the video)
-* Use following link ([](https://github.com/sajivhar4118/Rat-NOR/blob/eb7543edfa4221fd62312f15e0a52ddd2293d5c0/Roboflow-Documentation.md)) to access the instructions
+* Use following link ([Roboflow Documentation](https://github.com/sajivhar4118/Rat-NOR/blob/eb7543edfa4221fd62312f15e0a52ddd2293d5c0/Roboflow-Documentation.md)) to access the instructions
 * Again, make sure the same videos used for DLC are used here with the same resolution and fps!
 The use of different videos will most definitely yield bad results
 * Move to the next step once the code snippet is copied

 ## Step 3: Generating the YoloV9 Model
 * YoloV9 has been a very promising program for creating object recognition deep-learning models.
-* Use the following link ([](https://github.com/sajivhar4118/Rat-NOR/blob/eb7543edfa4221fd62312f15e0a52ddd2293d5c0/Training_YoloV9_Public_Final.ipynb)) to open up the Google Colab (.ipynb)
+* Use the following link ([YoloV9 Colab](https://github.com/sajivhar4118/Rat-NOR/blob/eb7543edfa4221fd62312f15e0a52ddd2293d5c0/Training_YoloV9_Public_Final.ipynb)) to open up the Google Colab (.ipynb)
 * Caution: One .txt file is created for each frame of each video until everything is combined in the last code node, so it is highly recommended that you run the inference code with 6-8 videos at a time

 ## Step 4: Final Data Processing
-* Use the following link ([](https://github.com/sajivhar4118/Rat-NOR/blob/eb7543edfa4221fd62312f15e0a52ddd2293d5c0/Final_Processing.md)) to work through and create your final dataset with the amount of frames/time your animal has spent observing each object.
+* Use the following link ([Final Processing](https://github.com/sajivhar4118/Rat-NOR/blob/eb7543edfa4221fd62312f15e0a52ddd2293d5c0/Final_Processing.md)) to work through and create your final dataset with the number of frames/time your animal has spent observing each object.
 * Tweak parameters as needed